ShahbazSQ/buitems-assist/README.md

 - 🛠️ Flask + SQLite + HTML/CSS/JS

 > Built completely from scratch — with love, frustration, failure, and learning.
+> ⚠️ This version is not production-ready.
+It’s a working prototype under development, with known UI issues and partial database content.

 ---